ga4gh/product-process/product-process.md

     2. The landscape analysis may be brief and focus on existing use of the product
     3. The group should state if the intention is to consolidate or further develop the product.
 This should be made clear in the Problem Statement.
     4. Existing documentation can be used in the initial submission to the PRC ([point 10](#prcstudyreview)) assuming it is aligned with the requirements of GA4GH processes and provides the necessary information required by the PRC.
-    5. Documentation can be kept to a minimum but should be clear on the utility of the standard (which may be obvious) and why it should be adopted by GA4GH.
+    5. Documentation can be kept to a minimum but should be clear on the utility of the product (which may be obvious) and why it should be adopted by GA4GH.
 9. Periodically, the study group/phase should review progress
     1. Decision maker: group consensus expressed by the group leaders.
     2. Criteria: is the study group/phase satisfied that the outputs are ready to proceed to the next steps of the process?
 Does the study group/phase feel that more work is required?
 Does the study group/phase feel that work should cease?
 The group should consider if the outputs are sufficient to clearly demonstrate to those not closely involved in the work that the decision making criteria have been met.
 If work has stalled, can the group determine actions likely to remove the block?